 Defendant Kandylidis, Economou's sister, has served as a non-executive director of DryShips since March 5, 2008.
 Defendant Demathas served as a non-executive director since July 18, 2006 and was a member of the Audit, Compensation and Nomination Committees at all times relevant.
 Defendant Xiradakis has served as a non-executive director since 2006 and was a member of the same Committees at all times relevant.
 Defendant Papoulias served as a non-executive director from April 2005 until December 22, 2008.
 Defendant Mitilinaios has served as a non-executive director and was a member of the Audit Committee since December 22, 2008.
-At the time this action was commenced, the Board consisted of Economou, Kandylidis, Dernathas, Mitilinaios, and Xiradakis.3
+At the time this action was commenced, the Board consisted of Economou, Kandylidis, Dernathas, Mitilinaios, and Xiradakis.

 In the Amended Complaint, Plaintiff alleges that Economou dominates and controls DryShips through his ownership of the company, his positions within the company, "antitakeover provisions" of the company's articles and bylaws, and "director appointments and compensation."
 Plaintiff further alleges that Economou's control of DryShips "resulted in Board approval of transactions that appear to have been designed to benefit Economou, not DryShips."
+The transactions for which Plaintiff seeks relief in this case are: (1) the Primelead Transaction, (2) the July and October Agreements, and (3) Economou's compensation.

-3By the time the Amended Complaint was filed, the Board had two additional members: Harry Kerames and Vassilis Karamitsanis.
+&lt;sup>3By the time the Amended Complaint was filed, the Board had two additional members: Harry Kerames and Vassilis Karamitsanis.